museumsvictoria/spatial_audio_server/README.md

 To build and run the audio server from scratch

 1. Install rust [here](https://www.rust-lang.org/install.html).
+2. Make sure to download and install [cmake](https://cmake.org/download/) and [python](https://www.python.org/downloads/) and that they are accessible via `PATH`.
+These are required by `shaderc`, the GLSL -> Vulkan SPIR-V compiler used under the hood.
+This will hopefully become unnecessary in the future as progress is made on pure-rust GLSL->SPIR-V solutions.
-2. Check the [**Platforms**](./README.md#platforms) section below for any other platform-specific setup that might be necessary before going on.
+3. Check the [**Platforms**](./README.md#platforms) section below for any other platform-specific setup that might be necessary before going on.
-3. Clone the github repo:
+4. Clone the github repo:
    ```
    git clone https://github.com/museumsvictoria/spatial_audio_server
    ```
-4. Change to the cloned repo directory:
+5. Change to the cloned repo directory:
    ```
    cd spatial_audio_server/
    ```
-5. Build and run the project with:
+6. Build and run the project with:
    ```
    cargo run --release
    ```